stevenbai0724/chess-cs246/README.md

 Chess game implemented with C++, supporting 2 players, 5 levels of computer gameplay and a custom setup mode.

-Only coce snippets of the minimax tree algorithm is shown due to academic integrity guidelines.
+Only code snippets of the minimax tree algorithm is shown due to academic integrity guidelines.

 [uml.pdf](https://github.com/stevenbai0724/chess-cs246/files/13851091/uml.pdf)